 What is vulnerability management?

-Vulnerability management, a subdomain of IT risk management, is the continuous discovery, prioritization, and resolution of security vulnerabilities in an organization’s IT infrastructure and software.
+Vulnerability management, a subdomain of IT risk management, is the continuous discovery, prioritization and resolution of security vulnerabilities in an organization’s IT infrastructure and software.

-A security vulnerability is any flaw or weakness in the structure, functionality, or implementation of a network or networked asset that hackers can exploit to launch cyberattacks, gain unauthorized access to systems or data, or otherwise harm an organization.
-Examples of common vulnerabilities include firewall misconfigurations that might allow certain types of malware to enter the network, or unpatched bugs in an operating system’s remote desktop protocol that could allow hackers to take over a device.
+A security vulnerability is any flaw or weakness in the structure, functionality or implementation of a network or networked asset that hackers can exploit to launch cyberattacks, gain unauthorized access to systems or data or otherwise harm an organization.

 The Center for Internet Security (CIS) lists continuous vulnerability management as one of its Critical Security Controls (link resides outside ibm.com) to defend against the most common cyberattacks.
 Vulnerability management allows IT security teams to adopt a more proactive security posture by identifying and resolving vulnerabilities before they can be exploited.